Disaster planning

 It might not be easy to get home from work

 – plan with your family that you might not get home that day.
-Have alternate routes planned based on possible flooding, freeway collapse.
+Have alternate routes planned based on possible flooding (for example, a crack in a dam floods downstream from the dam), freeway collapse.
 IF you are not being told to evacuate NOW, listen to the radio for awhile before you take off.

 You can find detailed maps (with zoom in capability) of potential road closures, risk of liquefaction and flooding, such as this map of potential Bay Area road closures after a San Andreas fault 7.2 quake,